fsvreddit/modmail-userinfo/README.md

 ### v1.8.0

-* Prevent duplicate messages from sending
+* Prevent duplicate messages from sending due to a rare issue on the Dev Platform

 ### v1.7.1